OHDSI/DataQualityDashboard/improvements.md

 Improve parallel scanning:
 - Configure aborting by User for parallel scanning

-Improve abort checking
+Improve abort checking:

 - Do call abort checking frequently

 Remove writing error reports to the files - transfer to database